gsoft-inc/wl-squide/docs/getting-started/default.md

 ## Limitations

-[Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) comes with a few manageable limitations that are important to consider when architecting your distributed application:
+[Module Federation](https://webpack.js.org/concepts/module-federation/) comes with a few manageable limitations that are important to consider when architecting your distributed application:

 - A [shared dependency](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) cannot be tree-shaken.
 Since remote modules are loaded at runtime, [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) cannot infer which parts of a shared dependency will be used by the application modules.
 Therefore, tree-shaking is disabled for shared dependencies.

-- Webpack Module Federation does not support React's [Fast Refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin).
-However, it does support [Webpack Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).
+- Module Federation does not support [React Fast Refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin).
+However, it does support [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).

-> These limitations are not specific to `@squide`, they are specific to Webpack Module Federation.
+> These limitations are not specific to `@squide`, they are specific to Module Federation.

 ## Create your project